-The determinantal condition~\eqref{eq:det-decay-general-ml} has a connection sample path properties of Gaussian processes that we find worth mentioning.
+The determinantal condition~\eqref{eq:det-decay-general-ml-new} has a connection to sample path properties of Gaussian processes that is worth elucidating.
 Because the product of two positive-definite matrices has positive eigenvalues, the inequality of arithmetic and geometric means yields

-From~\eqref{eq:det-decay-general-ml} and~\eqref{eq:AM-GM} we obtain the following variant of \Cref{thm:general} for maximum likelihood estimation.
+From~\eqref{eq:det-decay-general-ml-new} and~\eqref{eq:AM-GM} we obtain the following variant of \Cref{thm:general} for maximum likelihood estimation.